streamlinedb/streamlinedb/Readme.md

 💻 **In-Memory Performance:** The compact file format is designed to be loaded directly into application memory, enabling near-instantaneous access for a smooth and responsive user experience.

-💡 **Why StrimLineDB?**
+💡 **Why StreamLineDB?**
-In a world of complex database systems, StrimLineDB offers a refreshing approach for read-heavy workloads.
+In a world of complex database systems, StreamLineDB offers a refreshing approach for read-heavy workloads.
 Inspired by leaders like ClickHouse, our columnar store uses aggressive bit-packing and specialized indexes.
 This means extremely fast data scans and filtering.

 🗺️**Ultimate Portability**
 Move your application between development, staging, and production with a simple file copy.
 Perfect for serverless environments, mobile apps, and edge computing.